|Nutrition Facts (per serving)|

 Test for the gel by placing a little on a cold saucer then put it in the freezer.
 When you drag your finger through the mixture, it should wrinkle.
 This will take about 1 1/2 to 2 hours.

-Meanwhile, prepare the work area, canner, jars, and lids.
-See Preparing Jars for Canning and Boiling Water Processing.
+Prepare the work area, canner, jars, and lids.